rohitsinghlab/raygun/README.md

 ### Requirements

-Raygun has few package requirements: `numpy`, `pandas`, `fair-esm`, `pyyaml`, `h5py`, `einops` and `torch` (the version suitable for your GPU).
+Raygun has a few package requirements: `numpy`, `pandas`, `fair-esm`, `pyyaml`, `h5py`, `einops` and `torch` (the version suitable for your GPU).
 We verified that our model works on A100 and A6000 GPUs, for the following specifications: